maxchampoux/Ibanfirst/CompanyCreation.md

 URL: /companies/-{id}/certificateDeposit
 ```
 At this stage, we will require additional data and documents:

+On your future company ([Company Creation Datas Object](#companyCreationDatas_object)):
 * documents: type (articleOfAssociation, businessPlan), status: uploaded.
 * activityCode

+On the founders' team [Shareholding Structure Object](#shareholdingStructure_object):
 * shareholdingStructure/ shareholder: type, isMainFounder, ownership, email, individualCountry (or corporateCountry depending on the type), individualName (or corporateName depending on the type), document (type: IDProof and status: uploaded).

 By submitting your project, you consider that your project is complete and we will proceed to a due diligence review of of your project, the shareholders and the presence of the right deposits.
-When we are fine, your project status will be updated to "certificate of deposit ready" and you will be able to retrieve your certificate using the request ```GET ../companies/-{id}/document/certificateDeposit``` and the
+When we are fine, your project status will be updated to "certificate of deposit ready" and you will be able to retrieve your certificate using the request ```GET ../companies/-{id}/document/certificateDeposit```.

 **Parameters:**